 There are too many examples of workers in the shipping industry getting hurt or even killed because of cranes or cargo.

-In an example of poor safety training, a turbo generator was lifted by a crane to a barge when part of it fell and struck a worker.
-The piece weighed 75 pounds, and he could not escape the incident with injuries only; the accident was fatal.
+In an example of poor safety training, a turbogenerator was lifted by a crane to a barge when a lifting lug weighing 75 pounds fell and struck a worker.
+The accident was fatal.

 The error came in safety procedures.
 The workers were removing nut-and-bolt assemblies from the generator when it was suspended over them.
 They should have known that doing so was unsafe.

-There was also a lack of communication that contributed to the accident.
+A lack of communication also contributed to the accident.
 The workers thought the assemblies were connected to the generator and didn’t realize they would fall when removed.

 Operator Error